 4. Circular Saw

 One of the greatest tools for cutting a 4x4 post is a standard circular saw.
-The majority of DIY enthusiasts own a circular saw.
-4x4s are simple to cut from the ground thanks to their mobility, and they can produce precise cuts.
+This tool is getting more and more popular with DIY enthusiasts.
+4x4s are simple to cut from the ground thanks to the saw’s mobility, and it can produce precise cuts.
+However, most circular saws have a maximum depth of just 2.5 inches, so you will need to make two cuts.

 To use this technique, measure the 4x4 and draw the cut line on the post on two different sides.
 Cut through the post entirely on the second cut line after cutting the first side, following the cut line, and turning the board 180 degrees.